Oldranda1414/llm-maze-tester/experiments.md

 A random model is used, that returns a random next move, independently from the prompt.
 The goal of this experiment is to have a baseline random walk test to compare real model attempts and see if they can improve on pure random choice.

+### Thoughts

+The results reveal a bug in the programming.
+Fixes must be implemented before rerunning this test.
+It seems simulations are not stopped when the maze is solved.

 ## Summary table

 | Date  | Hit Rate (3×3) | Hit Rate (4×4) | Hit Rate (5×5) | Hit Rate (6×6) | Overall Hit Rate |